bouzebda/bouzebda.github.io/_pages/about.md

   - /about.html
 ---

+I am working in the area of mathematical statistics.
+My specific field of research is the mathematical theory of statistical inference, stochastic processes and their applications.

 ## Professeur des Universités

-- Laboratoire LMAC
+- Laboratoire de Mathématiques Appliquées de Compiègne (LMAC)
-- TEAM S2 - "Systèmes Stochastiques", deputy director of LMAC
+- TEAM S2 - "Systèmes Stochastiques"
+- Deputy director of LMAC

 ## Research Interests